mhite/wif-with-gcp-ta/wif-aws-to-gcp.md

 ### Validate logs

 Navigate to the "Search" tab.
 In the "New Search" box, enter "index=gcp", making sure to replace "gcp" with the index supplied in the input configuration step.
-Select a reasonable timeframe in the timepicker, ie. 24 hours.
+Select a reasonable time frame in the time picker, ie. 24 hours.
 You should see logs being ingested.

 ![](./images/validate-logs.png)